Launch AI Websites under your brand

 • Core Web Vitals performance: LCP under 2.5 seconds, low CLS, fast TTFB

-• AI crawler visibility: content readable by GPTBot, ClaudeBot, and PerplexityBot, none of which execute JavaScript
+• AI crawler visibility: content readable by GPTBot, ClaudeBot, and PerplexityBot on the first request; none of these crawlers execute JavaScript

-Five ways vibe coding tools break your SEO at the code level
+5 ways vibe coding tools break SEO at the code level

 Vibe coding tools introduce five distinct failure modes.
 These are not configuration problems.
 They are built into the architecture of what these tools generate.